martinambrus/PitchExtractor/README.md

 ### Sequence modelling options
 The default configuration now employs a Transformer encoder on top of the convolutional stack to provide stronger long-term temporal context and reduce octave jumps.
 You can switch between a deeper bidirectional LSTM and the Transformer backend by editing `model_params.sequence_model` in [Configs/config.yml](Configs/config.yml).
 The section exposes typical hyper-parameters (number of layers, attention heads, feed-forward width, etc.) so you can tailor the temporal model to your dataset.

+### Multi-branch harmonic and energy heads
+`model_params.architecture` selects the high-level network topology.
+Set it to `rmvpe` (the default) to enable the new multi-branch convolutional backbone with harmonic- and energy-aware heads inspired by RMVPE.
+Each branch captures a different temporal scale before the features are fused and passed to the sequence model.
+The harmonic head estimates the reliability of harmonic structure while the energy head approximates frame energy, and both act as confidence weights on the regression output.
+This combination tends to suppress spurious octave jumps on noisy or highly expressive singing voice data.
+Switch the value back to `jdc` to recover the original single-branch JDC network if you need backwards compatibility.

 ### IMPORTANT: DATA FOLDER NEEDS WRITE PERMISSION
 Since both `harvest` and `dio` are relatively slow, we do have to save the computed F0 ground truth for later use.
 In [meldataset.py](https://github.com/yl4579/PitchExtractor/blob/main/meldataset.py#L77-L89), it will write the computed F0 curve `_f0.npy` for each `.wav` file.
 This requires write permission in your data folder.